 The VC/UHV Library serves students at Victoria College and UH-Victoria.
-The Library is located in a three-story building on the west side of the campus.
-The Library has a collection of 218,000 volumes, 240,000 print and non-print state and federal government documents, over 3,700 journal subscriptions, and 7,600 audio-visual items.
+The Main Library is located in a three-story building on the west side of the campus and the Media Library is located on the third floor of UH-Victoria's University Center.
+The library has a collection of 218,000 volumes, 240,000 print and

-Library Services and Locations
+Main Library Services and Locations